 The Art of Play

-Alison has designed several Adventures geared towards giving adults the time to be a kid again.
-Think fort building, splashing around at the beach, exploring the forests, or rediscovering your neighbourhood playground.
+A great way to re-ground and re-connect with your inner child is to explore the art of play: think fort building, splashing around at the beach, exploring the forests, or rediscovering your neighbourhood playground.
 These activities are more than fun – they all let you access the child-like curiosity and creativity that makes play such a wonderful thing.
-If you want to work on your mental and emotional health, Alison has the knowledge and tools to get you started.
-She also understands the importance of work-life balance, and can help find accessible nature within reach of your office.
 All that’s left to do is to open yourself to the experience!

 Take a “Bath” in the Forest